CDRT/docs/bios/settings/thinkstation/harddiskpass.md

 One setting for each drive's password:

  - {DriveType} - M.2, PCIe, or SATA
- - {Number} - one of a number of the same type of drive.
+ - {X} - one of a number of the same type of drive.

 For each drive it is possible to define a separate password, or leave a drive without a password.